Code-Screen/Code-Screen.github.io/docs/creating-custom-elm-assessments.md

 All test files with filenames that end with `Hidden.elm` will not be visible to the candidate.

-If you want to add files that your hidden tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.hs`, etc.

 The `elm.json` file should only be modified in order to add any third-party dependencies required for your assessment.

 Your coding assessment must use/be comptabible with Elm version `0.19.1`.

+#### Naming Conventions

+- Unit test filenames ending in `Hidden.elm` will be hidden from the candidate.
+- To hide files used by hidden tests, their names must start with "hidden" (case-insensitive), for example: `hiddenFoo.csv`, etc.

 #### GitHub Action

 CodeScreen uses GitHub Actions to run automated unit tests.
-We provide the following GitHub Action file for Elm assessments. **Note** that this file is added dynamically to the repo of each candidate taking your assessment, so please do not include it in your template repo.
+We provide the following GitHub Action file for Elm assessments.

+**Note** that this file is added dynamically to the repo of each candidate taking your assessment, so please do not include it in your template repo.
 This file also cannot be changed.

 ```yaml
 name: Elm CI